 Degree Requirements

 The BCB PhD program combines didactic training with research and teaching experience to prepare students for a growing number of careers in bioinformatics and computational biology.
-There are six required elements described below that together ensure a high standard of scholarship and scientific proficiency.
+The elements described below together ensure a high standard of scholarship and scientific proficiency.
 It is expected that all students will complete these requirements within five years.

 PhD requirements at a glance: